Martyrdom in Palestinian society

 Graffiti mural in Nazareth, Israel, depicting the Palestinian-American journalist Shireen Abu Akleh, who was killed by the Israeli military during a raid in Jenin on 11 May 2022.
 Abu Akleh was a Palestinian Christian, and has been hailed as a martyr in Palestinian society since her death.

 In the Israeli–Palestinian conflict, the term shahid (شهيد, lit. 'martyr') is used by Palestinians to refer to any killed Palestinian civilian or fighter, regardless of their religious affiliation, and regardless of whether or not their killing was the result of a targeted attack.
 Initially, the concept of self-sacrifice for a cause was popular among the Palestinian fedayeen, who were actively engaged in a military struggle against Israel and the Israeli occupation, with the concept peaking in the 1960s.
 Gradually, the concept adopted an Islamic meaning and became more widespread after the First Intifada in 1987.
+Palestinian conceptions of martyrdom and participation in political violence are attributed to religious and nationalist ideologies, perceived collective victimhood, and prolonged conflict.

 Various Palestinian militant groups, including Hamas, Palestinian Islamic Jihad (PIJ), and other Islamist groups, have been influenced by and have helped disseminate the culture of martyrdom.
 They perceive martyrdom as the ultimate sacrifice for their cause and often cite it as a moral justification for engaging in what they called “martyrdom operations”, such as suicide attacks.
 Prior to and throughout the Oslo Accords, the majority of the Palestinian public did not support Hamas and PIJ’s suicide operations, and Palestinians hoped that the Oslo Accords would result in agreements with Israel that would address the Palestinian call for political independence.
 After the derailment of the Oslo Accords, the failure of the peace process, and the beginning of the Second Intifada, popular interest in these martyrdom operations grew.
 During this period, martyrdom evolved beyond its religious connotations, becoming an ideal for the resistance identity of secular Palestinian nationalists.

 Palestinian political parties and non-governmental organizations promote commemorative narratives; nationalistic factions have used it as a political tool to influence public opinion.
 Education, visual media, community events, ceremonies, leaflets, and posters throughout the Palestinian territories contribute to positive cultural conceptions of martyrdom, portraying killed Palestinians as part of the struggle against Israel's military occupation.